abhaybharti/Notes/typescript/typescript.md

 ### Types:

-- 1. Number
+- 1. number
-- 2. String
+- 2. string
-- 3. Boolean
+- 3. boolean
-- 4. Array
+- 4. array
-- 5. any - it turn off the type checking.
+- 5. `any` - it turn off the type checking.
 You usually want to avoid this, though, because `any` is not type-checked.
 Use the compiler flag `noImplicitAny` (this flag is in TypeScript) to flag any implicit `any` as an error.
 - 6. function
 - 7. Object
 - 8. Union
-- 9. Type
+- 9. `type` - We have been using object types and union types by writing them directly in type annotations.
+This is convenient, but is is common to want to use the same type more than once and refer to it by single name.
+     A type alias is exactly that - a name for any type.
 - 10. Interfaces
 - 11. Literal
 - 12. Null